Man hugging son, two friends, dad and two daughters

 Here are some additional support services for men and their loved ones:

-• MensLine Australia is a national telephone line and online information, referral and counselling service that supports men experiencing family and relationship challenges.
+- MensLine Australia: A national telephone line and online information, referral and counselling service that supports men experiencing family and relationship challenges.
 They also provide support with mental health, anger management and suicide prevention.
 You don’t need a referral from a GP to contact them.

-• Dads in Distress (DID) is a branch of the national organisation Parents Beyond Breakup (PBB), which supports families experiencing family breakdown and separation.
+- Dads in Distress (DID): A branch of the national organisation Parents Beyond Breakup (PBB), which supports families experiencing family breakdown and separation.
 They run a helpline for separated dads and face-to-face and online support groups.
 They also have a podcast, social media accounts, and other online services that offer free information.

-• This page by NSW Health contains a list of health and support services for men, most of which are available Australia-wide.
+- NSW Health: Provides a list of health and support services for men, most of which are available Australia-wide.

 Your next steps